-UAT's general education offers students transferable life skills that complement technical skills learned in the majors.
-Students receive invaluable education in the humanities, mathematics, science, languages and other topics that build a foundation for discourse and expression that enriches their experience beyond the academic forum.
+UAT offers students transferable life skills that complement technical skills learned in the majors.
+Students receive education in areas such as humanities, mathematics, science, languages and other topics that build a foundation for discourse and expression that enriches their experience beyond the academic forum.
 This approach meets widespread expectations of the undergraduate learning experience that honors the motivation for higher education: betterment of self and the world around us.